youngesbill/snapchatAPI/README.md

   - Add some people
   - Create a third app on the App Store or Play Store

-See the doc pdf for all the details
+See the doc pdf for all the details.

 To have a free trial please send email to youngesbilld@gmail.com